Manage swarm security with public key infrastructure (PKI)Estimated reading time: 4 minutes

 When you create a swarm by running

-docker swarm init, the Docker Engine
+docker swarm init, Docker designates itself

-designates itself as a manager node.
-By default, the manager node generates

-itself a new root Certificate
+as a manager node.
+By default, the manager node generates a new root Certificate

-Authority (CA) along with a key pair to secure
+Authority (CA) along with a key pair, which are used to secure communications

-the docker swarm init CLI
+docker swarm init command.

 The diagram below illustrates how worker manager nodes and worker nodes encrypt communications using a minimum of TLS 1.2.